mart-123/data_thru/docs/README.md

 # HESA Data Pipeline Project
-This project demonstrates a production-quality data warehouse solution for higher education student data, featuring a complete ETL pipeline from raw CSV files to a dimensional data model.
-It follows industry-standard patterns and best practices.
-Comprehensive documentation describes the data, ETL processes, architectural decisions, and step-by-step instructions for setup and execution.
+This portfolio project demonstrates a production-quality data warehouse solution for higher education student data.
+Industry-standard patterns and best practices are used to implement an ETL pipeline using Python, DBT, MySQL and Docker Compose.
+A subset of the HESA student dataset is used to demonstrate data cleansing, transformation, canonical mapping and dimensional modelling.

+The following documentation describes the data, ETL flow, scripts, architectural decisions and step-by-step instructions for setup and execution.

 <div style="margin: 1em 0; min-height: 20px;"></div>